equinor/appsec-fundamentals-authn-authz-cs/ex-06/doc/scenario_2.md

 This approach has known limitations.
 The [maximum number of group claims](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-fed-group-claims#important-caveats-for-this-functionality) in a JWT token is 200.
 When the user is part of more groups the JWT token will contain a link for querying the Microsoft Graph API.

-* The [Application Manifest](https://docs.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest) defines all attributes and behavior of the app related to Azure AD.
+* The [Application Manifest](https://docs.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest) defines all attributes and behavior of the app related to Microsoft Entra ID.
   * The App manifest is the master
-  * The Azure AD GUI are not yet keeping up with whats in the app manifest
+  * The Microsoft Entra ID GUI are not yet keeping up with whats in the app manifest
   * For adding group membership to the token claim we can use the "Token configuration" -> "Add groups claim"

 Steps: